splunk/public-o11y-docs/admin/teams/roles-and-capabilities-about.rst

-User roles and API permissions
+User roles and API capabilities
 ===================================

-APIs honor permissions based on the role defined.
+APIs honor capabilities based on the role defined.
 This is important to have strict role-based security control both from the front end and the backend.
-* APIs using Session Token - Session Tokens inherit individual user's role permissions.
+* APIs using Session Token - Session Tokens inherit individual user's role capabilities.
-* APIs using Org Tokens - Similar to users and teams, even org tokens can be assigned a predefined role and inherit those permissions.
-For example, if you are taking system backups on a regular basis, you can use read-only org token APIs to take those backups without worrying about accidental changes with APIs that have full permissions.
+* APIs using Org Tokens - Similar to users and teams, even org tokens can be assigned a predefined role and inherit those capabilities.
+For example, if you are taking system backups on a regular basis, you can use read-only org token APIs to take those backups without worrying about accidental changes with APIs that have full capabilities.

 Multiple roles for a user or team
 ===========================================

 You can assign multiple roles to individual users or teams.
-The user or team receives a combination of permissions inherited from all of their roles.
+The user or team receives a combination of capabilities inherited from all of their roles.

 .. list-table::
   :header-rows: 1